sb5m/vue-app/README.md

 # vue-app

-Simple logger app to keep track of task or duties
+Simple logger app with routing and components to keep track of tasks.

 ## Project setup
 ```